 There are a number of distinct behaviour modes in this data.
 The initial data prior to 2016 reflected a relatively low volume of transactions with stable pricing just below \$10 per address.
 Over the ensuing 4 years, up to the start of 2019 the price doubled, with small blocks (/24s and /23as) attracting a price premium.
 The price stabilised for the next 18 months at between \$20 to \$25 per address, with large and small blocks trading as a similar unit price.
-The most recent 18 months has seen a new dynamic which is reflective of an exponential rise in prices, and the price has lifted to between \$45 and \$60 per address by the end of 2021.
-There is a greater variance of prices at present, particularly compared to the situation at the start of 2021.
+The 18 months up to the start of 2022 saw a new dynamic which was reflective of an exponential rise in prices, and the price lifted to between \$45 and \$60 per address by the end of 2021.
+The year 2022 saw the average market price drop across the year, but the variance in prices increased and trades at the end of the year were recorded at prices of between \$40 to \$60 per address.
+For an undistinguished commodity market where one address value is indistinguishable for any other this 50% price variation is unanticipated and somewhat unusual.

-If prices are reflective of supply and demand it appears that demand has increased at a far greater level than supply, and the higher price reflects some form of scarcity premium being applied to addresses in recent times (Figure 8).
+If prices are reflective of supply and demand it appears that demand has increased at a far greater level than supply, and the price across 2022 reflects some form of scarcity premium being applied to addresses in recent times (Figure 8).